 I have prepared myself for major changes in my life and have always been good at adjusting.
 However, with my family around for a long time I slack off in that department.
-This time, I wish to be more confident with my life, be successful at what I do and learn much more.
+This time, I wish to be more confident with my life, be successful at what I do, and learn much more.

 I wish to walk a lot

-I wish to walk a lot in Spain because I want to admire its beauty from close range.
+I wish to walk a lot in Spain because I want to admire its beauty from a close range.
 Add to it, for exercise purposes and also to maintain my health and of my husband.
-The benefits of walking is enormous and there is no better way than exercising for free.
+The benefits of walking are enormous and there is no better way than exercising for free.

 I wish to learn to swim